ToneAlchemy/BiasPro/README.md

 This firmware was completely re-architected from scratch using modern, memory-safe embedded C++ principles to eliminate dynamic memory leaks and ensure rock-solid physical safety lockouts.

-> **Current firmware version: v1.1.1.** Highlights since v1.0.0: a **vertically stacked, horizontally centered layout on the Tube Select and Profile Manager screens** (with improved line spacing for clear reading), a **Hold LEFT shortcut** to escape the Profile Manager directly to Tube Select, a **live plate-voltage readout on the Calibration screen** (match it to your DMM as you adjust), **sensor-glitch rejection** so a noisy ADC read can't false-release the lockout or flash 0 V, **profile-store protection** so a bad edit can't wipe your saved tube profiles, and a **flicker-free VOLTAGE LOCKOUT screen**.
+> **Current firmware version: v1.1.1** — see [CHANGE_LOG.md](CHANGE_LOG.md) for the full change history.
+Highlights since v1.0.0: a **vertically stacked, horizontally centered layout on the Tube Select and Profile Manager screens** (with improved line spacing for clear reading), a **Hold LEFT shortcut** to escape the Profile Manager directly to Tube Select, a **live plate-voltage readout on the Calibration screen** (match it to your DMM as you adjust), **sensor-glitch rejection** so a noisy ADC read can't false-release the lockout or flash 0 V, **profile-store protection** so a bad edit can't wipe your saved tube profiles, and a **flicker-free VOLTAGE LOCKOUT screen**.

 | **1.
 Splash Screen** | **2.
 Tube Select** | **3.
 Live Bias Mode** |
 | :---: | :---: | :---: |